magentabusiness/magentabusiness.github.io/_includes/docs/mobile-center/mobile-center.md

 ### Self registration

-The **self registration** feature allows the tenant to configure a sign-up page for their clients, allowing them to easily sign up and log in to ThingsBoard with predefined permission configurations.
+The **self registration** feature allows the tenant to configure a sign-up page for their clients, allowing them to easily sign up and log in to IoT Hub with predefined permission configurations.

 Configure the self registration form for new clients: